BrewPi/firmware/docs/controlbox.rst

     id          variable length ID
     type-id		the type-id of the object being read.
-0 if not known. expectedsize        the size of the data block expected actualsize          length of the next data block.
+0 if not known. expectedsize        the size of the data block expected real-type-id        the actual type of the object, or <0 if the type doesn't exist, or the object doesn't exist actualsize          length of the next data block.
 Will be 0 for if id does not identify a valid readable value, or the expected size was non-zero and not equal to the actual data block size. data[size]  the value

-If the type-id doesn't match the actual object type-id, or no object exists at the given id location, a reponse length of 0 is given.
+If the type-id doesn't match the actual object type-id, or no object exists at the given id location, actualsize 0 is given.

 Write Value Command